 Here’s what my business/client list looks like:

 Hurdlr also has a giant list of categories for expenses and deductions, with many breaking down further into sub-categories.
-This is much more helpful then the limit of options available in Stride Tax.
+Hurdlr also has you put in your tax info, similar to filling out a W-4 for a job, so you know the exact amount of estimated owed taxes.
+This is much more helpful then the limit of options available in Stride Tax, and their “one size fits all” 30% self-employment tax calculation.

 Whereas Hurdlr is a complete bookkeeping service, which may be a bit to learn for someone new to being self-employed, I truly think it’s worth it.
 Utilize the free version to learn your way around, keep it free if you’re self-employment is part-time and upgrade to premium if you go full-time.
 For those who have been self-employed a while and are looking for better services, give Hurdlr a shot.
 It’s well worth it, no matter the industry you’re in.
 And don’t forget, the paid plans are a tax deduction!